 Review your contract

 Review your contract to ensure that it accurately reflects the nature of your working relationship.
-Look for clauses that could suggest you are under the control or direction of the client, such as those listed above.
-Try to negotiate changes to these clauses if they are inconsistent with a business-to-business contractual relationship.
+Look for clauses that could suggest you are under the client’s control or direction, such as those listed above.
+Try to negotiate changes if they are inconsistent with the terms of a genuine business-to-business relationship.

 Provide evidence of autonomy

 Provide evidence that you have control over how you carry out your work.
-For example, you can show that you have the ability to decide when and where you work, that you are free to choose your own tools and equipment, and that you have the freedom to decide how to complete your work.
+For example, you can show that you decide when and where you work, choose your own tools and equipment, and determine how to complete the work.

 Get a professional opinion

-If you are unsure about the IR35 status of a contract, you may want to seek professional advice from a tax specialist.
-They can help you review your contract and working arrangements to maximise your chances of remaining IR35 free.
+If you are unsure about the IR35 status of a contract, you may want to seek professional advice.
+A specialist can help you review your contract and working practices.

 Significant legal cases where control has been an important element

-Several significant IR35 cases in the UK in recent years demonstrate the importance of control in determining a worker’s employment status.
+Several IR35 and employment status cases demonstrate the importance of control in determining status.

 Dragonfly Consultancy Ltd v HMRC (2008)

-In this case, a software consultant working through a personal service company was found to be inside IR35 because he was subject to significant control from his client, the AA.
+In this case, a software consultant working through a personal service company was found to be inside IR35 because he was subject to significant control from his client.

-The client had the power to direct the consultant’s work and could terminate the contract without notice, which indicated an employment relationship.
+The client had the power to direct the consultant’s work and could terminate the contract without notice, which pointed to an employment relationship.

-It was accepted that control over the how in the case of a skilled man is not determinative, however the regular appraisals and monitoring of Mr Bessell went beyond what would be expected of a self employed individual genuinely in business on own account.
+It was accepted that control over the how in the case of a skilled man is not determinative, however the regular appraisals and monitoring went beyond what would be expected of a self employed individual genuinely in business on own account.

 Some of the contractor’s later contracts had been amended specifically to remove clauses which might demonstrate control.
-Ironically, this was found to be evidence of IR35 avoidance in itself!
+Ironically, this was treated as evidence of IR35 avoidance.

 Autoclenz Ltd v Belcher and Others (2011)

-In this case, the UK Supreme Court held that a group of car valeters who worked through a personal service company were actually employees for tax purposes.
+In this case, the UK Supreme Court held that a group of car valeters were, in fact, employees.

-The court found that the valeters were subject to significant control from the client, Autoclenz, in terms of how they carried out their work, which indicated an employment relationship.
+The court found that the workers were subject to significant control from the client, which pointed towards an employment relationship.

 Jensal Software Ltd v HMRC (2017)

-In this case, a software developer working through a personal service company was found to be outside.
-The judge found that he was not subject to significant control from his client, the Department of Work and Pensions.
+In this case, a software developer working through a personal service company was found to be outside IR35.

 The level of control exercised did not go beyond that which was usual for an independent contractor.
 In balancing all of the factors I conclude that Mr Wells was not subject to the degree of control which would be necessary to constitute a contract of employment.